thunderbird2009/software_designs/bookstore_design/bookstore_checkout.md

 ---
 The following technical design focuses specifically on the backend processes that are triggered after the user clicks the final "Place Your Order" button (Step 4 in the user flow above).
 This is the most critical and complex part of the transaction, requiring coordination across multiple services.

-Of course.
 To better motivate the choice of the Saga pattern, it's an excellent idea to first describe the seemingly simpler alternative of using distributed transactions and explain its significant drawbacks.
 This provides strong justification for the subsequent, more resilient design.

-Here is a new section you can insert into the `bookstore_checkout.md` file, right between the "1.
-Checkout Requirements and User Flow" section and the "2.
-Technical Architecture and Design" section.

 -----